mattbloem007/iboga.org/src/content/posts/2025-01-07-man-is-inextricably-linked-with-nature-nolan-williams-proves-we-should-study-ibogas-capacity-to-heal-ptsd.md

 ---
 template: blog-post
-title: "\"Man is inextricably linked with nature\" - Nolan Williams proves we should study iboga's capacity to heal PTSD"
+title: "\"Man is inextricably linked with nature\" - Nolan Williams shows why we should study iboga's capacity to heal PTSD"
 slug: /williamsvideo
 date: 2025-01-07 11:54